 The running dialog

-Whether wandering around the countryside or engaging in mortal combat, the running dialog structure is used to let the story unfold:
+Whether wandering around the countryside or engaging in mortal combat, the running dialog structure is used to let the story unfold.
+Note that the running dialog is slightly different when playing without dice:

 Game master: Describes the current situation.